 It is closely linked to household income; the lower the household income, the higher the risk of food insecurity.

 The source of income is also important.
 Households that receive social assistance have a much higher risk of food insecurity.
 Over half of these households were food insecure in 2012, suggesting that these programs are not designed in ways that enable many recipients to meet their basic household needs.

-Single mothers, households renting their accommodation, new immigrants, and Aboriginal groups are also more likely to be food insecure.
+Single mothers, households renting their accommodation, and Aboriginal groups are also more likely to be food insecure.

 (figure source )